PHPP vs. SAP: The Path to Low Energy Excellence

 SAP: A low Bar for Energy Efficiency

 SAP is the UK government’s approved method for assessing and comparing the energy and environmental performance of dwellings.
+It is based on the mathematical model BREDEM (Building Research Establishment Domestic Energy Model).
 It is primarily used to demonstrate compliance with Building Regulations and to produce Energy Performance Certificates (EPCs) for new homes.
 SAP calculations consider a variety of factors such as construction materials, heating and hot water systems, insulation levels, and air leakage.
-To ensure consistency across assessments, the methodology relies on a range of standardised assumptions.
+However, to ensure consistency across assessments, the methodology relies on a range of standardised assumptions.
 These include average UK climate data, such as typical temperature ranges, solar radiation, and weather conditions, which are used to model heating and cooling demands.
+Therfore every housed modelled in SAP, is assumed to be located in the East Midlands.
 SAP also assumes typical occupancy patterns, estimating the number of occupants, their energy usage habits, and the amount of internal heat gains from lighting, appliances, and other household activities.
-Furthermore, it assumes standard levels of ventilation and insulation, based upon standard details.
+Lastly, it assumes standard levels of ventilation and insulation, based upon standard details.
 While these assumptions help create a consistent framework for assessment, they may not fully reflect local microclimates, unique building designs, or the specific behaviours of individual occupants.
 As a result, SAP’s generalised assumptions can sometimes lead to discrepancies between predicted and actual energy performance.

 Why PHPP is the Game-Changer in Low-Energy Building Design

 In contrast, PHPP is a detailed design and certification tool developed by the Passivhaus Institute in Germany.
 It is used globally to design ultra-low energy buildings that adhere to the rigorous Passivhaus standard.
 PHPP provides an in-depth analysis of a building’s energy balance, considering local climate data, building geometry, thermal bridging, and specific component performance.
+Although the mathematical principles are the same as those applied in BREDEM, the calculations are tailored to provide energy use as the principal output.
 This meticulous approach allows for precise predictions of actual energy consumption and indoor comfort levels.
 PHPP is particularly favoured by designers aiming to optimise energy efficiency and achieve superior building performance.
 If you want learn more about Passive house check out our first ever blog post.

 The Path to Low Energy Excellence: PHPP vs. SAP